harrytam/A-Comparison-of-Naive-Bayes-and-Random-Forest-on-Mushroom-Poisonous-/README.md

 'mushroom_random_forest_hyperparameters_harrytamhoyin':
 Training set is applied on fitcensemble method to find the hyperparameters.
-The hyperparameters tuning takes more than 30 minutes.
+The hyperparameter tuning takes more than 30 minutes.

 'mushroom_random_forest_training_harrytamhoyin':
 This is used to generate and train the best Random Forest model.